akiritsu/akiritsu.emacs.d/README.md

 global-git-commit-mode may slows the reative of some operations in some low performance hard disks.
 You can block up this package in init-git.el.

 In init-windows.el, windmove-defualt-keybindings is set to 'control and it is conflicted with paredit.
-Now you can edit parenthesis with C-<right>, C-<left>, etc.
+Now you can edit parenthesis with C-<right>, C-<left>, etc..